michaelnisi/troubled/data/posts/2019/graphql.md

 - Offline first?
 How would we persist the graph cache?
 - How does memory management of the graph work?
 - Why is `GraphQLFragment` not `Hashable`?
+- What’s up with these memory leaks?

-By the way, I’ve been lucky to not get that job.
-It didn’t fit.
+By the way, I’ve probably been lucky not getting that job.
+It just wouldn’t have panned out with these folks, I guess.
+Apollo who?